Authentic Korean Rice Cake Soup (Tteokguk)

 - Shred the beef, collecting it in a mixing bowl.
 Add Korean soup soy sauce, minced garlic, black pepper, sesame oil, and toasted sesame seeds.
 Toss well and set aside.

-To cook rice cake
+To cook the rice cakes

 My favorite food is rice cake, I made authentic korean rice cake soup according to your recipe, it took only a short time to make and it tasted great, my daughter loved it, thanks for sharing!